Don't understand a dental or insurance term you come across on our website? Our handy glossary will help you learn everything you need to know.

-A physical or mental impairment, limitation, or condition that substantially interferes with an enrollee’s ability to obtain benefits.
+A physical or mental impairment, limitation, or condition that substantially interferes with a member’s ability to obtain benefits.
 Examples include the inability to obtain access to the assigned contract dentist’s facility because of a physical disability and the inability to comply with the contract dentist’s instructions during examination or treatment because of physical disability or mental incapacity.

 Services performed by a dental specialist, such as oral surgery, endodontics, periodontics, or pediatric dentistry.
 For certain plans, specialist services must be preauthorized in writing by Delta Dental.

-A partner of the primary enrollee by marriage, civil partnership or domestic partnership.
-To receive treatment, the person may have defined as a spouse by the laws of the state where the contract is issued and delivered or where the primary enrollee resides.
+A partner of the primary member by marriage, civil partnership or domestic partnership.
+To receive treatment, the person may have defined as a spouse by the laws of the state where the contract is issued and delivered or where the primary member resides.

 The amount billed by a dentist for a specific procedure.